freemantp/3D-Playground/Readme.md

 ## Prerequisites

 This project builds out of the box with [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com).
-However it is possible to build it with different tools and for different platforms, since the code is platform-independent.
+However, it is possible to build it with different compilers and for different platforms, since the code is platform-independent.
 See section 'Improvements'.

 ### Dependencies